Bilal44565543/cnn-image-classifier/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+See our [Development Guide](docs/DEVELOPMENT.md) for more details.

 ## License